Bradfield/algos/book/graphs/representing-a-graph.md

 with edge weights, we could use a set in place of a dictionary.
 This dictionary is called `neighbors`.

-In the code below, The `add_neighbor` method is used add a connection from this vertex to another.
+In the code below, the `add_neighbor` method is used to add a connection from this vertex to another.
 The `get_connections` method returns all of the vertices in the adjacency list, as represented by the `neighbors` instance variable.
 The `get_weight` method returns the weight of the